Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Use hyperlinks instead of page numbers

 Use hyperlinks instead of page numbers.
 This feature allows readers to click on the headings within the Table of Contents, which then takes them directly to the corresponding section or page in the document.
-By utilising hyperlinks, you can create a more interactive and user-friendly experience, making it convenient for readers to navigate through your document with ease.
+By utilising hyperlinks, you can create a more interactive and user-friendly experience, making it easy for readers to navigate through your document.

 Format the text in the Table of Contents

 Modify the appearance of each heading level in the Table of Contents.
-You can change the look of your Table of Contents, such as font, alignment, and indentation, using preset options on the Formats option box.
-If you would prefer to create your own formats follow the steps below.
+The Formats option box offers preset options for changing the look of your Table of Contents, such as font, alignment, and indentation.
+If you would prefer to create your own formats, follow the steps below.

 1. Click the Modify button.
 Word will display a list of styles.
-The TOC1 style will be applied to all entries created from a Heading 1 style.
-TOC 2 will be applied to all entries created from a Heading 2 style, and so on.
+The TOC1 style will be applied to all entries created from a Heading 1 style, the TOC 2 style will be applied to all entries created from a Heading 2 style, and so on.

 Style dialgue box with the mouse selecting the option Modify...